Meet Andrew Beeler

 Get to know your Candidate for State Representative.

 Andrew was born the youngest of three children to Stephen and Lynne Beeler in Port Huron Hospital.
-Devout Catholics, Andrew was sent to local parochial schools throughout St. Clair County through high school.
+Devout Catholics, Andrew attended local parochial schools throughout St. Clair County including Cardinal Mooney Catholic High School.

 Andrew and his family always sought to take advantage of their naturally beautiful surroundings, and his father taught him and his sisters to sail at a young age.
 The competitive spirit of racing caught Andrew’s attention, and he began competitive racing at the age of eight.
 Always looking to compete, Andrew also enjoyed playing soccer for local area teams, basketball in local SONS leagues and any other sport that allowed him to be outside and to remain active.

 Off the field, Andrew enjoyed being involved in helping his community.
-As a high schooler, Andrew volunteered to lead the children’s liturgy program at his church; he was the president of his high school’s National Honor Society involving the organization of school wide community service events; and he was a member of Congresswoman Candice Miller’s Youth Advisory Council where he helped shape and advise on policy to be voted upon in Washington.
+As a high schooler, Andrew volunteered to lead children’s Liturgy programs at his church; he was the president of his high school’s National Honor Society; and he was a member of Congresswoman Candice Miller’s Youth Advisory Council where he helped shape and advise on policy to be voted upon in Washington.

-After receiving a nomination from Congresswoman Candice Miller, he reported to the US Naval Academy in July of 2010.
+After receiving a nomination to the US Naval Academy from Congresswoman Candice Miller, he reported to Annapolis in July of 2010.
 After four years of military training at the Naval Academy and five years of Commissioned service as a Surface Warfare Officer, he left active duty and entered the Naval Reserves.
 Andrew began pursuing his Masters in Public Policy at the University of Chicago, but when the 83rd District seat opened, Andrew saw a better way to put his leadership and sense of duty to work.

-He returned home to commit his attention to running to serve the citizens of his hometown as a State Representative.
+He returned home to commit himself to running in order to serve the citizens of his hometown as a State Representative.
 He loves his country, feels indebted to his community, and wants to bring his national and international experience to the table to find solutions in Lansing.
 With his deep family roots in this area, he wants to honor the sacrifices of his family who, for over a century, have called the 83rd District home.